 To vacate all jobs of a user named Mary:

 % condor_vacate_job mary

-To vacate all standard universe jobs owned by Mary:
+To vacate all vanilla universe jobs owned by Mary:

 Note that the entire constraint, including the quotation marks, must be enclosed in single quote marks for most shells.